mozilla/glean/docs/user/adding-glean-to-your-project.md

 The format of that file is documented [with `glean_parser`](https://mozilla.github.io/glean_parser/metrics-yaml.html).
 To learn more, see [adding new metrics](adding-new-metrics.md).

 > **Important**: as stated [above](#before-using-glean), any new data collection requires documentation and data-review.
-This is also required for any new metric automatically collected by Glean.
+This is also required for any new metric automatically collected by the Glean SDK.

 ### Adding custom pings

 Please refer to the [custom pings documentation](pings/custom.md).

 > **Important**: as stated [above](#before-using-glean), any new data collection, including new custom pings, requires documentation and data-review.
-This is also required for any new ping automatically collected by Glean.
+This is also required for any new ping automatically collected by the Glean SDK.

 ### Testing metrics